mozilla/payments-ui/README.md

 ### JavaScript Linting.

 We're using eslint for JavaScript linting.
-You may need the following packages:

-Or alternatively just run the `grunt eslint` command which is selfcontained.
+Most editors will have instructions for enabling eslint (see below for how to configure vim + syntastic).
+Alternatively just run the `grunt eslint` command which is self-contained.

-#### Vim settings (Syntastic)
+#### Eslint Vim settings (Syntastic)

 You'll need the packages listed below installed globally: